 In the column reflection written, a dark purple check mark means it was written in time.
 A light purple circle means it has not (yet) been written.
 A red circle means the student did not write the reflection and the deadline has passed.

-Click on the squares under received reviews to get the following screen.
+Click on the progress statement under review progress to get the following screen.
 Here you see the written reflection Click view or the text balloon (comment) to view the work that the student handed in (including the feedback they received).